thierrymoudiki/thierrymoudiki.github.io/_posts/2024-12-23-techtonique.md

 ---
 layout: post
 title: "No-code Machine Learning Cross-validation and Interpretability in techtonique.net"
-description: "No-code Machine Learning Cross-validation and Interpretability in techtonique.net"
+description: "No-code Machine Learning Cross-validation and Interpretability in techtonique.net: what are the variables that drive an increase in the price of an apartment, or the probability of a patient having cancer?
+Is the effect of the number of rooms on the price of an apartment statistically significant?
+To what extent does the number of rooms affects the price of an apartment?"
 date: 2024-12-23
 categories: [Python, R, techtonique]
 comments: true